Understanding My Bill

 Payment and due date section of the bill

-Due Date: The due date is when payment must be received by close of business.
-If the bill is not paid by this date, it may result in late fees and restrictions on services such as registration and transcripts.
+Due Date: Payment must be received by the close of business on the due date listed on your bill.
+Failure to pay by this date may result in a 2.5% late fee and restrictions on services such as registration and transcripts.